Jerusalem Biblical Zoo, The Tisch Family Zoological Gardens, with primary goals of wildlife conservation and public

 Elephant Training – Rerun

 As in previous visits, we went to Elephant Training.
-They still have three elephants there, but since one of them is quite old and has vision problems, only two of them were training.
+They still have three elephants there, but since one is pretty old and has vision problems, only two were training.

 And all feet are checked as well.

-We visited many more animals but one of my favorite photos from that day is the one with this chameleon.
+We visited many more animals, but my favorite photo from that day is of this chameleon.

 Before I end this post, I want to mention another nearby animal-related attraction, the Israel Aquarium.

-The Israel Aquarium is situated adjacent to the Jerusalem Biblical Zoo, around 1 km from the zoo’s entrance gate.
-You can drive or walk along the access road that begins at the end of the Zoo’s parking area.
-Moreover, public transportation reaches only to the Zoo’s main entrance.
+The Israel Aquarium is adjacent to the Jerusalem Biblical Zoo, around 1 km from the zoo’s entrance gate.
+You can drive or walk along the access road that begins at the end of the zoo’s parking area.
+Moreover, public transportation reaches only the zoo’s main entrance.

 Note: purchasing a ticket for the Israel Aquarium does not provide entrance to the zoo.
-Likewise, purchasing a zoo ticket does not provide entrance to the Aquarium.
+Likewise, buying a zoo ticket does not provide entry to the Aquarium.